-14.1 Setting up IPS with Netfilter
+13.1 Setting up IPS with Netfilter

-In this guide, we'll discuss how to work with Suricata in layer3 inline mode using iptables.
+In this guide will be explained how to work with Suricata in layer3 inline mode and how to set iptables for that purpose.

-First, start by compiling Suricata with NFQ support.
+First start with compiling Suricata with NFQ support.
 For instructions see Ubuntu Installation.
 For more information about NFQ and iptables, see NFQ.

-To check if you have NFQ enabled in your Suricata build, enter the following command:
+To check if you have NFQ enabled in your Suricata, enter the following command: